Multiple people killed in knife attack at festival in German city

 The German news agency dpa cited unidentified police sources as saying the weapon was believed to be a knife and no one had yet been arrested.
 The attack happened on a central square, the Fronhof.

-The festival marking the city's 650th anniversary began on Friday and was supposed to run through Sunday.
+The "Festival of Diversity," marking the city's 650th anniversary, began on Friday and was supposed to run through Sunday, with several stages in central streets offering attractions such as live music, cabaret and acrobatics.

 Solingen has about 160,000 inhabitants.